-- When the engine is first started, it takes a few moments for the alternator to "kick in" and take the load.
-There is a noticeable change in the sound of the engine and the RPM gauge will excite. - A slight whine is normal when running with a full load on the alternator. - □ When the alternator is producing high amperage, it will become very hot. - □ When replacing the alternator drive belts, always purchase and replace dual belts in matched pairs.
+- When the engine is first started, it takes a few moments for the alternator to "kick in" and take the load [a noticeable change in the sound of the engine]. - A slight whine from the alternator when the load is normal. - When the alternator is producing high amperage, it will become very hot. - When replacing the alternator drive belts, always purchase and replace dual belts in matched pairs.